dacre-denny/attr-grid/README.md

 # attr-grid

-attr-grid is a super simple, unobtrusive & light weight responsive grid.
+attr-grid is a super simple, unobtrusive, responsive grid.

-No resets, defaults, or extra utility classes - just an easy to use and easy to comprehend, 12 column grid system. attr-grid uses attributes rather than conventional css classes, to define the grid.
+This is only a grid - no css resets, defaults, or extras.
+Hopefully this makes it easy to use (and easy to comprehend/modify for your projects). attr-grid uses attributes rather than the class based css rules that are normally used in other grid systems.

 [View Demo](https://rawgit.com/mooce/attr-grid/master/index.html)

 ## Why?

-I was looking around for an unobtrusive, lightweight grid system for a couple of projects I was working on.
-I eventually built a simple grid, and, after working with [Angular Material's grid system](https://material.angularjs.org/latest/layout/introduction), I was inspired by the use of attributes to achieve responsive grid  control. attr-grid is an attribute based adaption of my original simple grid system.
+A while back I was looking for a simple "grid-only" stylesheet for a couple of projects I was working on.
+I didn't need the extras that typically come with other grids.
+I just needed something simple, like this!

+I ended up building a simple grid and, after working with [Angular Material's grid system](https://material.angularjs.org/latest/layout/introduction), was inspired by the use of attributes to achieve responsive grid control to build attr-grid.

+So in short, attr-grid is an attribute based adaption of my original grid system.

-## Grid system
+## Grid system defaults

-attr-grid is a 12 column grid system.
+12 column grid system.

 Columns are spaced with a `10px` gutter.

-Breakpoints for attr-grid are:
+Breakpoints are:

 - sm: 600px
 - md: 960px